farshadmohajeri/extpascal/Readme.txt

 - Enhanced DebugJS define for Firefox
 - Fixes on Ajax multiple parameters
 - Fixes on Self-Translation
-- Fixes for Embedded WebServer?
+- Fixes for Embedded WebServer
 - Fixes for Windows Service mode with FPC
 - More and enhanced error messages
 - Other minor fixes